The School Curriculum- our INTENT

 Our whole curriculum is made up of three ‘layers’.

 - The core of what we want to develop is about children learning to be good learners.
-This is not about the content of a subject, but about understanding be organised, show empathy for others, participate fully in whatever is going on, have an enquiring mind, be able to reflect on learning, persevere in their endeavours and demonstrate good levels of behaviour overall.
+This is not about the content of a subject, but about understanding what qualities make a good learner.
+To be organised, to empathise, to participate, to enquire, to reflect and to persevere.
+Finally, to demonstrate good levels of behaviour overall.

 - Around this core is the National Curriculum (September 2014) published by the Department for Education.